-The online poker market in the state of Pennsylvania is set to make its debut on July 15 and with less than four weeks remaining, the million dollar question is which online poker rooms will go live on that date?
+The Pennsylvania online poker market is set to make its debut on July 15 and with less than four weeks remaining, the million dollar question is which online poker rooms will go live on that date?

 So far, state regulators have issued Interactive Gaming Certificates to seven land-based casinos to offer online poker in the state.
 Among the casinos authorized by the Pennsylvania State Gaming Board (PGCB) are Mount Airy, Harrah’s Casino Philadelphia, SugarHouse Casino, Valley Forge, Hollywood Casino, Parx Casino and Sands Bethlehem.

 MGM in conjunction with Borgata, its New Jersey casino property, has also been approved to offer online poker in the state under the Qualified Gaming Entities provision.